mpemer/puppet.linux.bootstrap/README.md

     curl -k https://raw.github.com/mpemer/puppet.linux.bootstrap/master/bootstrap.sh | bash

 ## Supported Systems
-The script has been tested on Ubuntu 13.04 as well as CentOS 5.9.
+The script has been tested on:

+* Ubuntu 13.04 as well as
+* CentOS 5.9

 If you have a different system and find that the script is not working, feel free to suggest changes to the script via pull requests.

 ## Notes
 You will need to have a puppet manifest already defined in a git repository somewhere.